builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 - Frameworks hide problems
 - Frameworks are one more thing you need to know
-- You are responsible for all code in your application
+- You are responsible for all code in your application (story about xml creation needs approvals)
+(don't use a framework to hide a problem)
+(get brians grooveyscript story)

 ### Chapter 3: Poorly written software harms everyone